What Is Outreach and Why Do It?

 • @themonkeycage The infinite monkey cage (BBC) hosted by Prof Brian Cox and Robin Ince

-Blogging to the general public (skills needed: blogging/social media):
+Blogging to the general public (some relevant examples):

 Science festivals (skills needed: communications and event design):

-Workshops/talks in public spaces like malls, parks, etc.:
+Workshops/talks in public spaces like malls, parks, etc. (an example):

 School outreach (skills needed: verbal communication):